Brent Spence

-Brent Spence (December 24, 1874 – September 18, 1967), a native of Newport, Kentucky, was a long time Democratic Congressman, attorney, and banker from Northern Kentucky.
+Brent Spence (December 24, 1874 – September 18, 1967), was an American politician.
+He was a long time Democratic Congressman, attorney, and banker from Northern Kentucky.

 Spence was born in Newport, Kentucky to Philip and Virginia (Berry) Spence.
-He was graduated from the University of Cincinnati in 1894 with a degree in law and was admitted to the bar that same year.
+He graduated from the University of Cincinnati in 1894 with a degree in law and was admitted to the bar that same year.
 He married Ida Bitterman on September 6, 1919.

-He was very active in local and state politics, serving first in the Kentucky Senate, 1904–1908, then as city solicitor of Newport, 1916-1924.
-In 1930 he was elected to the U.S. House of Representatives from the 5th District; he held this position from March 4, 1931 until January 3, 1963 when most of his district was merged with the neighboring 4th District of fellow Democrat Frank Chelf.
+He was very active in local and state politics, serving first in the Kentucky Senate, 1904–1908, then as city solicitor of Newport, 1916–1924.
+In 1930 he was elected to the U.S. House of Representatives from the 5th District; he held this position from March 4, 1931, until January 3, 1963, when most of his district was merged with the neighboring 4th District of fellow Democrat Frank Chelf.
 He lost the ensuring primary to Chelf.
 At the time of his retirement, Spence was one of the oldest members to serve in the House; he was 88 years old at the end of his career.

 Spence chaired the U.S. House Banking and Currency Committee (1943–1963, except for four years when Republicans controlled Congress).
 He was a delegate to the 44-nation Bretton Woods Conference in 1944, to promote fair commerce.
 This led to creating the International Monetary Fund and Bank, and Spence's sponsoring legislation in Congress.
 Spence was a strong supporter of the New Deal and the Fair Deal.
 During President Roosevelt's administration, he supported the Agricultural Adjustment Act, the National Industrial Recovery Act, the Social Security Act, and the Reconstruction Finance Corporation.
 While Spence did not sign the 1956 Southern Manifesto and voted in favor of the 24th Amendment to the U.S. Constitution, he voted against passage of the Civil Rights Acts of 1957 and 1960.

 Altogether, Spence was a quiet man, and not a good public speaker.
 However, he was known for his impartial leadership and could get critical legislation passed.
 His background in banking is credited for leading him to sponsor the Export-Import Federal Deposit Insurance Act, which doubled insured savings accounts from $5,000 to $10,000.

 The Brent Spence Bridge of I-75/I-71 which crosses the Ohio River at Covington, Kentucky is named for him.
 He resided in Fort Thomas, Kentucky at the time of his death.
 His funeral service was at St. Paul's Episcopal Church, Newport, where he was a lifetime member, then buried in Evergreen Cemetery (Southgate, Kentucky).

-To date, he is the last Democrat to serve as representative from Kentucky’s 5th congressional district.
+To date, he is the last Democrat to serve as representative from Kentucky's 5th congressional district.